What is Elder Law?

 Your life has drastically changed.
 The plans you made before your spouse’s death or before your divorce may no longer appropriate.

-Give Cindy a call and you’ll sit down together and review your estate plan and, if necessary, update your estate planning documents.
-She’ll also work with your financial advisor and insurance agent to make sure your financial planning and insurance policies are still appropriate.
+Give us a call and we’ll sit down together and review your estate plan and, if necessary, update your estate planning documents.
+We’ll also work with your financial advisor and insurance agent to make sure your financial planning and insurance policies are still appropriate.

 Perhaps you’ve been widowed or divorced for a while, and now you’re considering living with someone or getting married.
 But you want to make sure your assets will be there for you and your children in the event of death, divorce, or splitting up.